bodowinter/iconicity_challenge_german_polish/README.md

-# Vocal Iconicity Challenge: German & Polish
+# The cross-linguistic vocal iconicity challenge: Analysis

 A first analysis for the cross-linguistic version of the vocal iconicity challenge.
-This excludes r/l and kiki/bouba for now.
-I only look at average accuracy for the time being.

 Data files contained in this repo: